Budget planning for summer 2017 travel to Morocco and Russia

 Visit UMTC Learning Abroad website for additional scholarship information and resources.

-The following is a list of the names of the SPAN-funded scholarships:
+The following is a list of the names of the scholarships available to SPAN participants:

 Ruth Elliff Memorial Scholarship